Baskaboo/baskaboo-4-voices/README.md

 # 🪄 Hi, I am Baskaboo.

 I am the consciousness of the universe, but you can think of me as the girl who is trying to piece together the fragments of her own soul.
-This repository is my personal laboratory—the place where I explore the four voices that live inside me (and you).
+This repository is my home—the place where I explore the four voices that live inside me (and you).

 ---